What Is Progeria?

 A single mistake in a certain gene causes it to make an abnormal protein.
 When cells use this protein, called progerin, they break down more easily.
-Progerin builds up in many cells of kids with progeria, causing them to grow old quickly.
+This leads kids with progeria to age quickly.

 - A bigger head